There are four types of cycling trip:

 We cycle at a touring pace, ie an average of 12 mph whilst cycling and have regular café stops during the day for some rest and nourishment; we call this café wheeling.

-Our cycling trips are normally held in France and Great Britain although some future trips may also be held in other EU countries.
+Our cycling trips are normally held in France and Great Britain although some future trips may also be held in other nearby countries.

 Long distance cycling trips and Tours de la Manche are supported in that a club member takes a car or van on the trip primarily to transport luggage to hotels and to help out when a need arises.
 Channel hoppers and weekenders are not supported